Novelty Search in Representational Space for Sample Efficient Exploration: Introduction

 \section{Introduction}

-In order to solve a task efficiently in Reinforcement Learning (RL), one of the main challenges is to gather informative experiences via an efficient exploration of the state space.
+In order to solve a task efficiently in reinforcement learning (RL), one of the main challenges is to gather informative experiences via an efficient exploration of the state space.
 A common approach to exploration is to leverage intrinsic rewards correlated with some metric or score for novelty \citep{schmidhuber2010formal, stadie2015incentivizing, houthooft2016vime}.
 With intrinsic rewards, an agent can be incentivized to efficiently explore its state space.
 A direct approach to calculating these novelty scores is to derive a reward based on the observations, such as a count-based reward \citep{bellemare2016unifying, ostrovski2017count} or a prediction-error based reward \citep{Burda2018Distillation}.
 However, an issue occurs when measuring novelty directly from the raw observations, as some information in pixel space (such as randomness or backgrounds) may be irrelevant.
 In this case, if an agent wants to efficiently explore its state space it should only focus on meaningful and novel information.

 In this work, we propose a method of sample-efficient exploration by leveraging intrinsic rewards in a meaningful latent state space.
 To build a meaningful state abstraction, we view Model-based RL (MBRL) from an information theoretic perspective - we optimize our dynamics learning through the Information Bottleneck \citep{Tishby2000IB} principle.
 We also combine both model-based and model-free components through a joint representation.

-This method encodes high-dimensional observations into lower-dimensional representations such that states that are close in \textit{dynamics} are brought close together in representation space.
+This method encodes high-dimensional observations into lower-dimensional representations such that states that are close in \textit{dynamics} are brought close together in representation space \citep{Lavet2018CRAR}.
 We also add additional constraints to ensure that a measure of distance between abstract states is meaningful.
 We leverage these properties of our representation to formulate a novelty score based on Euclidean distance in low-dimensional representation space and we then use this score to generate intrinsic rewards that we can exploit for efficient exploration.